 He has also worked with the Billboard’s Editor of Latin Content Leila Cobo on producing articles for American Airlines’ Nexos Magazine.

 Fernando is also an active voting member of The Latin Recording Academy® where he serves as a judge to determine the winners of the Latin GRAMMY®s in the categories of Rock, Pop and Alternative.

-Now as one of the founder of the duo GuitarCello, Fernando is fully invested in reaching audiences everywhere with the intent of journeying the depths of human expression through the exploration of songs that have resonated with us throughout the years.
+As co-founder of GuitarCello, Fernando is fully invested in reaching audiences everywhere with the intent of journeying the depths of human expression through the exploration of songs that have resonated with us throughout the years.

 Since 2011 he has been a cello soloist for the Madrid Symphony Orchestra, holder of the Teatro Real de Madrid, position which he combines with an active concert career.

 He has also recorded for Spanish Television, RNE Classical Radio, Bayerischer Rundfunk, Catalunya Radio and Polish Radio.

 He began his musical studies at the age of seven with Fanica Sandu, Leonardo Ribeiro and Judit Faller at the Municipal School of Music of Tres Cantos.

 He studied cello at the Reina Sofia School of Music of Madrid with Professor Natalia Shakhovskaya.
 Upon graduation, he received his diploma personally from the hand of His Majesty Queen Sofia and was named Best Student of the Year and twice in a row Best Chamber Group with his Cervantes Trio, along with his brother Pablo Martín (violin) and Denis Kozhukhin (piano).